Breaking bad, episode 306

 Themes: Identity and Heritage, Suspense and Danger, Family and Relationships, Ambition and Success, Guilt and Consequences, Science and Knowledge, Power and Control, Desperation and Survival, Justice and Morality, Betrayal and Loyalty

-Conflict and Stakes: The primary conflicts in this story include the investigation of Mrs. Peyketewa's death, the conflict between Walt and Skyler regarding their divorce and the meth business, the conflict between Jesse and his crew over the new approach to selling meth, and the conflict between Walt and Hank as Hank suspects Walt's involvement in the meth business.
+Conflict & Stakes: The primary conflicts in this story include the investigation of Mrs. Peyketewa's death, the conflict between Walt and Skyler regarding their divorce and the meth business, the conflict between Jesse and his crew over the new approach to selling meth, and the conflict between Walt and Hank as Hank suspects Walt's involvement in the meth business.
 The stakes include the safety and reputation of the characters, their relationships, and their freedom.

-Overall Mood: Dark, intense, and suspenseful
+Mood: Dark, intense, and suspenseful

 Standout Features: